NicolasDP/maild/README.md

 * E-SMTP:
     * AUTH: LOGIN and CRAM-MD5
     * STARTTLS: start a TLS connection even from the port 25
-* DeliveryManager (to apply filter and forward/delivery to users' mailboxes)
 * IMAP daemon

 ## Comments